 Description Provide a Business Loan Program for new, emerging or expanding small businesses that create or retain jobs for low- and moderate-income workers, address building code violations and/or handicapped access, and/or leverage private investment.
 The program provides these types of loans: Microenterprise Assistance - provides loans to low- to moderate-income entrepreneurs to assist with their microenterprise business (5 or fewer full-time employees, including the owner).
 Commercial Revitalization - provides loans to business owners in the downtown and eligible neighborhood districts to assist with the exterior rehabilitation of their business and/or to correct code violations.
 Special Economic Development - provides loans to business owners throughout the city in exchange for job creation and/or job retention for low- and moderate-income people.
 Provide a Storefront Improvement Program to help improve the physical appearance of districts by advocating for appropriate design and historic preservation.
-Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities It is estimated that one business will be assisted, creating a minimum of 2 LMI jobs.
-This activity may also use carried over funds from FY22/23 for additional job retention.
+Target Date 6/30/2025 Estimate the number and type of families that will benefit from the proposed activities It is estimated that one business will be assisted, creating a minimum of 1 LMI jobs.
+This activity may also use carried over funds from FY23/24 for additional job retention.
 Location Description This activity would be offered city-wide to micro-enterprise businesses or businesses that agree to create/retain LMI jobs.
-Planned Activities Small Business Loan Program Storefront Improvement Program 5 Project Name Business Technical Assistance Target Area City-wide, LMI Areas, Downtown Goals Supported Offer Business Technical Assistance Needs Addressed Economic Development Funding CDBG \$217,500
+Planned Activities Small Business Loan Program Storefront Improvement Program 5 Project Name Business Technical Assistance Target Area City-wide, LMI Areas, Downtown Goals Supported Offer Business Technical Assistance Needs Addressed Economic Development Funding CDBG \$223,000

 Description The City's Economic Development Planners assist with new business location or existing business relocation, walks new businesses through the permitting process, coordinates available loan programs, provides design guidance, develops tax increment financing agreements, coordinates the development of neighborhood and economic development plans, manages the Salem Main Streets contract, manages the North Shore CDC Small Business Engagement contract, and liaises between businesses and the Salem Redevelopment Authority, as well as with state economic development agencies to provide businesses with access to tax credits and other incentives.
+WeeCare Inc. proposes to use CDBG funds to provide a childcare management app that allows childcare providers run their business efficiently from their mobile devices.
 The Salem Main Streets and the North Shore CDC programs receive CDBG support to provide technical assistance to small businesses including one-on-one consultations on facility design, appearance and marketing (including social media), target market research, business plan development, business models, advocacy, strategy, expansion assistance, peer support, recognizing/addressing operating and financial risks, location assistance for new or relocating businesses, business structuring (i.e. sole proprietor vs LLC), sales project analysis, building brand awareness, IT services, securing capital assistance, permitting navigation, client analysis, event planning, community engagement, developing partnerships, improved business operations, inventory assistance, supply chain management analysis, goal setting, patent applications, wholesale pitch development, increase sales opportunities, hiring, and general business planning.
 Estimate the number and type of families that will benefit from the proposed activities It is estimated that a minimum of seven LMI jobs will be created.
-This activity may also use carried over funds from FY22/23 for additional job retention.
 Location Description This program would be available to eligible businesses city-wide.
-Planned Activities Salem Main Streets Program Economic Development Program Delivery Small Business Engagement Program 6 Project Name Neighborhood Improvement Activities Target Area LMI Areas, City wide Goals Supported Invest in Parks Infrastructure & Public Facilities Needs Addressed Neighborhood Public Facilities and Infrastructure Funding CDBG \$242,500.
+Planned Activities Salem Main Streets Program Economic Development Program Delivery Small Business Engagement Program 6 Project Name Neighborhood Improvement Activities Target Area LMI Areas, City wide Goals Supported Invest in Parks Infrastructure & Public Facilities Needs Addressed Neighborhood Public Facilities and Infrastructure Funding CDBG \$159,700.